Can You Rent A Car in Europe with US Drivers License?

 How do I get an IDP in Europe?

-If you can, it’s highly recommended to do it before you leave for Europe.
+If you can, doing it before you leave for Europe is highly recommended.
 However, if you’re in Europe already, it’ll take about 5-7 weeks to get it mailed to you.
 Ensure you have a home base to provide a street address.

 Once you get the IDP, it’ll be valid for one year, and you should carry it along with your driver’s license.